Ajpantuso/ajpantuso.github.io/content/bio.md

 #### Senior Site Reliability Engineer (Oct 2022 - Present)

+- Led a global SRE team deploying and running managed offerings on top of OpenShift.
 - Served as a functional team lead to manage region-based initiatives and lend technical expertise to drive solutions.